NVIDIA/apex/examples/word_language_model/README.md

 `main_fp16_optimizer.py` with `--fp16` demonstrates use of `apex.fp16_utils.FP16_Optimizer` to automatically manage master parameters and loss scaling.

-This example is intended as an illustration of the mixed precision recipe, not necessarily as a performance showcase.
-However, it does demonstrate certain best practices.
-With `--fp16`, to enable Tensor Core use and improve performance, dimensions that participate in GEMMs in the model should be multiples of 8.
+These examples are intended as an illustration of the mixed precision recipe, not necessarily as a performance showcase.
+However, they do demonstrate certain best practices.

+First, a default loss scale of 128.0 is used.
+In our testing, this improves converged test perplexity modestly with mixed precision, from around 93 with loss scale 1.0 to around 90 with loss scale 128.0.

+Second, to enable Tensor Core use with `--fp16` and improve performance, dimensions that participate in GEMMs in the model are made multiples of 8.
 Specifically, these are
 * dictionary length (ntokens in `main.py`),
 * embedding size (`--emsize`),
 * hidden size (`--nhid`), and